cmput201-f25/Lab01/README.md

 `ssh-keygen -t ed25519 -f ~/.ssh/id_ed25519 -P ""`

 9. The lab terminal, run `cat ~/.ssh/id_ed25519.pub`
 10. Copy the output of that command.
-It should look something like `ssh-ed25519 jdi31aclAkaafnA81uweAnABSj ccid@ugXX` (except the middle random characters portion will be longer and `ccid@ugXX` will be your username and device name)
+It should look something like `ssh-ed25519 jdi31aclAkaafnA81uweAnABSj ccid@ucomm-2086-wXX` (except the middle random characters portion will be longer and `ccid@ucomm-2086-wXX` will be your username and device name)
 11. Then paste it into the "Key" section back in the "Add new SSH Key" Menu
 12. Finally, click "Add SSH Key"
 13. Open up `~/.ssh/config` in a text editor and paste the following at the bottom, then save and close the file: